 1. Inspect the premises

-If the property has been left completely unattended, you may find unexpected pests, damage or breakages — all of which need to be addressed before employees begin to return.
+If the property has been left completely unattended since it was last open, you may find unexpected pests, damage or breakages — all of which need to be addressed before employees begin to return.

 Tests to run before the premises is reoccupied might include: